 As you design your casual wardrobe, take the time to experiment with color, pattern and texture.
 During the week, there are strict guidelines that should be adhered to with regards to what is considered appropriate in a professional environment.
-Those rules are slightly more lax as you enter the casual environment.
+Those rules are slightly more relaxed as you enter the casual environment.
 Your casual wardrobe is the place to experiment with color, pattern and texture.
 During the week you may be restricted to rigid sets of colors like black, navy or charcoal but during the casual occasions choose some alternate colors like a brown or a camel.
 Those colors are still neutral enough to be office appropriate, but different enough to feel like you have broken out of your normal routine.
 In that instance you have found an alternative without going too far off the straight and narrow.
 A causal environment is also a great place to experiment with pattern and texture.
 Working with patterns is an easy way to incorporate a slight bit of whimsy into your business casual wardrobe.
-If you choose to delve off into the world of browns and khakis, you may also want to consider designing some of your custom clothing with plaids and tweeds.
+If you choose to delve off into the world of browns and khakis, you may also want to consider designing some of your custom casual clothing with plaids and tweeds.
 Browns always look great when they are created in those patterns.
 Texture is another way to experiment in the casual environment.
 Look for fabrics that include a great deal of dimension as a part of their design feature and utilize them to create pieces like a great custom dress shirt.
 The custom dress shirt will be a bold enough statement in terms of fashion, but not so bold that it will be considered inappropriate in an office environment.

-Casual style presents an entirely different set of fashion challenges.
+Custom casual clothing presents an entirely different set of fashion challenges.
 You must remain within the guidelines for what will be considered office appropriate while at the same time allowing people to have a small view into your personality through your design choices.
 Remember to challenge yourself by experimenting with color, texture, and pattern and allow your creative juices to flow.

 When you first begin working with your custom tailor you may not be familiar with the terms that you will be hearing throughout the process.
-As part of your investment in your custom wardrobe, it may also prove effective to invest your time in identifying some of the terminology that will be linked to the anatomy of your custom suit.
+As part of your investment in your custom casual clothing wardrobe, it may also prove effective to invest your time in identifying some of the terminology that will be linked to the anatomy of your custom suit.
 As you become familiar with those terms, you will be able to communicate with your custom tailors more effectively and actually get more out of your overall experience.
 Some of the most important terms to become familiar with are the lapel, the vent, the seam and inseam, the hem and the pleat.

 Prior to beginning your relationship with your custom tailor, take the time to learn some of the terminology that will be involved in the design process.
 In order to create an end result that you will be proud of, you must be able to communicate effectively with your tailor.